 Calvary also offers individual courses for personal enrichment.
 Click here to download an application for a personal enrichment course.

-Mike Piburn, Norm Baker, Dr. Teddy Bitner, Dr. Tom Bonine, Dr. Mike Dodds, Rose H. Henness, Aaron Heath, Dr. Victor "Skip" Hessel, Bobbie Jeffrey, John Klaassen, Dr. David Martin, Anthony Mickelson, Dr. Keith Miller, Patricia Miller, Marion Nash, William Peycke, Jeanette Regier, Ken Rogers, Bill Schlacks, Tim Smith, Cory Trowbridge, David Wile, Joel Williamson and other adjunct faculty.
+Mike Piburn, Norm Baker, Dr. Teddy Bitner, Dr. Tom Bonine, Dr. Mike Dodds, Rose H. Henness, Aaron Heath, Dr. Victor "Skip" Hessel, Bobbie Jeffrey, John Klaassen, Dr. David Martin, Anthony Mickelson, Dr. Keith Miller, Patricia Miller, Marion Nash, William Peycke, Jeanette Regier, Ken Rogers, Bill Schlacks, Tim Smith, Cory Trowbridge, Joel Williamson and other adjunct faculty.

 The Non-Traditional Studies Department provides college courses in a non-traditional format to allow adult students to complete their degree.
 Intensives, External Studies, and online courses are designed to allow the non-traditional student to work full-time while earning a degree.

 Non-Traditional students complete a Bible and Theology core, a General Education core, a common professional core of courses, and a professional major core.

 - That the student will integrate his biblical worldview with his professional major.

 - That the student acquire the indispensable skills in his chosen field essential for a successful career in secular and Christian arenas.

 - Entry into the Excel program requires students to be at least 21 years old unless prior approval is obtained from the Academic Curriculum Committee.

 - Intensives require students to be at least 21 years old unless prior approval is obtained from the Academic Curriculum Committee.